What is Corporate Sponsorship?

 Corporations often partner with accelerators, so becoming part of an accelerator will grant you access to these programs or provide you with access to their resources.
 The benefits may expand further — your startup could receive funding plus priceless connections in addition to products, services & exposure.

 Other options are angel groups, a corporate venture capital firm as an arm of a corporation, co-working spaces, a family investment office, fund of funds, funding platform.
 A government office may invest in startups in their municipality, district, state, or country.

 Other options are:

-- Hedge funds which are private investors for a wealthy individual or institution
+-Hedge funds that are private investors for a wealthy individual or institution

 Founders may know their business well but they often have a hard time finding common ground with a sponsor.
-Sponsors expect that by inviting them, the startup is already familiar with their mission, purpose, and goals.
+Corporate sponsors expect that by inviting them, the startup is already familiar with their mission, purpose, and goals.
 Wrong.
-Understanding someone’s campaign, goal & vision is not always easy.
+Understanding someone's campaign, goal & vision is not always easy.

 When building your concept through communication ideas, remember to narrow things down slowly.
 Ask about their goals soon enough, then offer a pitch and focus on how your little startup can help them accomplish their goals.
 Ever seen this little bird cleaning the teeth of a crocodile?
 This is what you should try as well – help.

 Knowing your target audience is priceless.
 Look for possible crossing demographic points with your sponsor.
 If your key customer segment are kids and he is an elderly man with a heart problem – it can be challenging.
 You need to be creative.